pytorch/pytorch.github.io/_posts/2025-04-15-how-ibm-uses-pt-terratorch.md

 * PyTorch Lightning for clean, scalable training loops
 * TorchGeo for geospatial data handling and transformations
-* Foundation models like IBM’s Prithvi, Granite, Clay, SatMAE, Satlas, DeCur and DOFA models, specialized in satellite imagery, weather and climate data
+* Foundation models like IBM’s Prithvi family was used to fine-tune all of the downstream geospatial models for satellite imagery, weather and climate data, IBM released under the Granite family on HuggingFace.
+In addition, other interesting foundation models and ecosystem components like Clay, SatMAE, Satlas, DeCur and DOFA are included in TerraTorch
 * Powerful and state-of-the-art vision transformers to experiment with modern neural network architectures
 * TerraTorch-Iterate build on top of PyTorch, Optuna, MLFlow and Ray Tune for Hyperparameter Optimization (HPO), Neural Architecture Search (NAS) and Foundation Model Benchmarking (GeoBench), where TerraTorch became the reference implementation